katanemo/arch/README.md

 $ pip install archgw==0.1.5
 ```

-### Build Gen AI Application with Arch Gateway
+### Build AI Agent with Arch Gateway

-In following quickstart we will show you how easy it is to build gen ai application with Arch gateway.
+In following quickstart we will show you how easy it is to build AI agent with Arch gateway.
 We will build a currency exchange agent using following simple steps.
 For this demo we will use `https://api.frankfurter.dev/` to fetch latest price for currencies and assume USD as base currency.

 #### Step 1.
 Create arch config file